Golf Games for Fun: 50+ Ideas Plus Bonus Side Games

 Let’s say $1.
-Every time there’s a 3 putt all the players put that amount into a pot.
+Every time there’s a 3-putt everyone puts that amount into a pot.
 If you manage to make a single put then you are given a playing card.
-At the end of the round, the player with the best poker hand gets to keep the pot.
+At the end of the round whoever has the best poker hand gets to keep the pot.
 The best putter on the day should have the best odds of winning the money.

-Each player plays their own ball.
+Everybody plays their own ball.
 A different player uses the pink ball on each hole with everyone taking it in turns.
 The team score is the score for whoever was using the pink ball plus the best of the other team members.
-Should you lose the pink ball before the eighteen holes are complete then unfortunately your team would be out.
+Should you lose it before the eighteen holes are complete then unfortunately your team would be out.

 Every 6 holes you change partners.
 Each 6-hole mini round is a separate game.
-You could even play different games in each of the 6-hole segments.
+You could even try different games in each of the 6-hole segments.

 Popular format on golf days or occasionally golf clubs.
 Great for mix-ins or draw for partners where you can put together teams with a mixture of handicaps.
 Can be scored as a medal/strokeplay or Stableford.
 Usually, teams receive 1/10 of their combined handicaps.

 Yet another variation on greensomes.
 Everybody drives and the best shot is selected.
 Before the round, you need to decide who will play on odd holes and who on even.
 One of the pair always plays the 2nd shot on odd holes and the other on even.
 They continue with alternate shots until the ball is holed.
 You can end up using your own drive!

 A pairs format.
 After both have driven, they determine the best tee shot.
 Both then continue to play the hole with their own ball from that position.
 You might decide to score this using the better score for each pair or you could add up the scores from both to give the team score.

 Before the start of the round, a draw is made to determine the order in which everyone will hit.